 Starting from release 1.4, OrientDB supports a new generation of Storage Engine named “PLOCAL“.
 It avoids Memory Mapping completely, in favor of direct management of disk pages.
 Pages are also compressed to maximize available RAM and take up less space on the disk.
 This is much more efficient than Memory Mapping, especially with large databases.

 Want to know more about OrientDB?
-Check out OrientDB Manual.
+Check out the OrientDB Manual.

 *MongoDB is a registered trademark of MongoDB, Inc.